scottalford75/Remora-docs/docs/source/hardware/SKRV14.rst

 Firmware and Config
 -------------------

-- Firmware for the SKR V1.4 is LPC1768
+- Firmware for the SKR V1.4 is FirmwareBin/LPC1768
-- Firmware for the SKR V1.4 TURBO is LPC1769
+- Firmware for the SKR V1.4 TURBO is FirmwareBin/LPC1769

-In your .hal file, you will need to configure the Remora chip_type to "LPC"
+In your .hal file, you will need to configure the Remora chip_type to "LPC", aswell as load the remora_lpc component

 .. code-block::